DevOps & Infrastructure

 Supporting HIPAA-conscious development practices and secure data handling.

-6. DNS & Multi-Environment Management
+6. DNS, Domains & Multi-Environment Management

 I managed domain and DNS configurations across providers, including: